 Oxidative damage and inflammation – Inflammatory processes are largely mediated by chemicals called free radicals.
 Normally the body has very good mechanisms for mopping up free radicals before they do us any damage.
 However, in chronic inflammation we are constantly exposed to high levels of free radicals and our body’s defence mechanism can become over whelmed.
 The problem is normal brain molecules are disrupted as a result of inflammation and this can cause amyloid beta proteins in the brain to misfold leading to the formation of plaques and tangles.
 The presence of these plaques and tangles then cause further inflammation and a vicious circle begins.
 One way of measuring how well our bodies are coping with inflammation is an oxidative stress analysis.
 Once identified oxidative stress and inflammation can be managed through nutritional therapy using a combination of diet, supplements and lifestyle changes.
 This can be a useful step in preventing disease onset and slowing progression.
 Oxidative Stress Profile.

 Stress – When we are stressed, our bodies produce more of the ‘fight or flight’ chemicals, which prepare us for an emergency.
-One of these is cortisol, which in small amount is a natural anti-inflammatory.
+One of these is cortisol, which in small amounts is a natural anti-inflammatory.
 However, when cortisol levels are raised for a long time it can start to damage the brain.
-One way of assessing cortisol levels is to have an adrenal stress test.
+One way of assessing cortisol levels is to have An Adrenal Stress Test.
 The test uses saliva samples to measure the levels of the different stress hormones throughout the day.
-This can help to pinpoint any imbalances which can then be corrected with the help of Smart Nutrition, decreasing the chances of the stress causing a more serious problem.
-Adrenal Stress Test.
+This can help to pinpoint any imbalances which can then be corrected with the help of a nutritional therapist, decreasing the chances of the stress causing a more serious problem.

 Aluminium toxicity – Aluminium is often found in the plaques of Alzheimer’s sufferers, but it is not yet clear whether this is cause or consequence of the disease.
 Aluminium is present in aspirin, antacids, self-raising flour, processed cheese, drinking water, baking powder, tobacco smoke, drink cans, cooking pans & utensils, air pollution, antiperspirants & aluminium foil.
 Studies have also shown that people routinely exposed to aluminium display higher incidence of impaired cognitive function and memory.
-Since aluminium, plays no beneficial role in human nutrition it is desirable to keep levels as low as possible.
-If you are concerned about your aluminium exposure you might like to have a hair mineral analysis done as this will highlight any toxic heavy metals that may be contributing to your condition.
-Hair Mineral Analysis.
+Since aluminium plays no beneficial role in human nutrition it is desirable to keep levels as low as possible.
+If you are concerned about your aluminium exposure you might like to have A Hair Mineral Analysis done.

 Poor blood supply to the brain – Brain cells need a constant supply of nutrients and oxygen, which is provided by the blood.
 If there is any interruption of blood flow to the brain, cells quickly become damaged and may even die.
 This is the main cause of vascular dementia, but can also lead to the inflammatory processes implicated in Alzheimer’s.
 Poor blood flow is often a result of an underlying cardiovascular problem that needs to be treated by a medical professional.
-However, if you would like additional dietary, lifestyle and nutrient support for you condition, consider booking an appointment with Smart Nutrition.
+However, if you would like additional dietary, lifestyle and nutrient support for your condition, consider booking an appointment with Smart Nutrition using the link below.